geotools/geotools/README.md

 ## Building

 GeoTools uses [Apache Maven](http://maven.apache.org/) for a build system.
+To build the library run maven from the root of the repository.

     % mvn clean install